mbocquet/cryptomounts/README.md

 mounted via autofs or fstab.
 Volume(s) unmounting is done via the standard shutdown process.

-In case autofs is used, its initscript must be modified to add 'cryptomounts' as a dependency :
+In case autofs is used, its initscript must be modified to add 'cryptremote' as a dependency :

 /etc/init.d/autofs